hughbarney/zepl/README.md

 * Provide a reference implementation to a standard way to embed a lisp interpretter to an application
 * Provide just enough editing features to be able to make small changes to files
 * Consist of a Tiny Editor core with as much of the editor as possible being implemented in lisp extensions
-* Provide a tiny experimental platform for playing around with Lisp
+* Provide a tiny experimental platform for playing around with Lisp and Editor extensions written in Tiny-Lisp

+* The result has totally surpassed my expectations.
+I have now been able to implement some substantial parts of the Editor in Lisp.
+The Tiny-Lisp codebase has proved very flexible.
+With the extensions I have added I have been able to write a basic version of Naughts and Crosses (Tic-Tac-Toe) that runs in the Editor window itself.

 ## Why the name Zepl ?